dynaconf/dynaconf/README.md

 It is possible to have multiple sources at the same time but the **recommendation** is to pick a single format for your configurations and use envvars or .env to override it.

-## Namespace support
+## env support

-When you are working with multiple projects using the same environment maybe you want to use different namespaces for ENV vars based configs
+When you are working with multiple projects using the same environment maybe you want to use different envs for ENV vars based configs

 ```bash